Climate Action

 We are making our homes and places resilient to the impact of climate change.
 We will continue to incorporate adaptation measures in the homes and developments we build, with 100% of developments incorporating sustainable drainage systems (SuDS).

-In 2022 we completed detailed Climate Scenario Analysis on our development portfolio and business activities.
-We are now embedding the findings of this analysis of future climate scenarios within our risk management and strategic planning processes.
+In 2022 we completed detailed climate scenario analysis on our development portfolio and business activities to assess the risks and opportunities to our business posed by climate change.
+We have embedded the findings of this analysis within our risk management and strategic planning processes.

 Net Zero Carbon

-We will maintain carbon neutral business operations and work to become net zero carbon across Scopes 1, 2 and 3 by 2040
+We will work to become net zero carbon across scopes 1, 2 and 3 by 2045

-We are currently developing a Net Zero Transition Plan in line with the recommendations of the Transition Plan Taskforce.
+We are currently developing a stand-alone Net Zero Transition Plan in line with the gold standard recommendations of the Transition Plan Taskforce.
 We are using the guiding principles to set out our journey towards being a net zero business.

 Highlights